GLG 1101 - Physical Geology

 Saturdays before spring break, class meets on campus for lecture and lab to build preparatory knowledge and skills.
 Missing more than two classroom meetings will be cause for withdrawal.
 Saturdays after break, students participate in day-long, hands-on field experiences throughout Ohio.
 Students will apply their knowledge and skills to interpret and understand the building of the Appalachian Mountains and the geological development of Ohio.
 Field activities are meant to mimic the work of professional geologists.
 Missing more than two trips will be cause for withdrawal.
 Three classroom, two lab hours per week.
 Note: Any student choosing to register and take this class may be required to sign one or more liability waivers in favor of the locations where certain learning activities in this course take place.
-Students who would like additional information about this matter should contact the Chemistry/Geology Department.
+Students who would like additional information about this matter should contact the Physical Sciences Department.

 GLG 1401 - Environmental Geology

 Introduction to minerals, rock cycle, Plate Tectonics.
 Use/misuse of natural resources, waste disposal, pollution.
 Analysis of natural hazards: floods, volcanism, earthquakes, mass wasting, and others.
 Consequences of human activities: population growth, sustainability; mitigation and remediation strategies and processes.
 Laboratory component stresses use of scientific method, critical thinking, and problem solving.
 Three classroom, two lab hours per week.